thaddeusreid/nx-nextjs-trcp-prisma-example/README.md

 * Fill out Login form and click "Login"
 * `npx prisma studio` to open the PostgreSQL database viewer, and confirm that the User table has been created!

-Here are the steps I used to get this up and running:
+### Steps I took to get this up and running:
 1. `npx create-nx-workspace boundless-sample --packageManager=npm`
-2. 2.
-Familiarize myself with `nx` project
+  2. Familiarize myself with `nx` project
 3. `npx nx serve auth-example`
 4. `npm install -D tailwindcss postcss autoprefixer --save-exact`
 5. Investigate lint warning from Typescript: “refers to a UMD global, but the current file is a module.
 Consider adding an import instead”